qdraw/starsky/starsky/starskysynccli/readme.md

---verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for StorageFolder --connection or -c == Overwrite EnvironmentVariable for DefaultConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath use -v -help to show settings:
+--verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for StorageFolder --connection or -c == Overwrite EnvironmentVariable for DatabaseConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath use -v -help to show settings: